Fadi960/Diamond-Chauffeur-Limousine/README.md

 - **UUID**: Library for generating unique identifiers
 - **PostgreSQL**: Open source relational database system
 - **Sequelize**: Promise-based Node.js ORM for PostgreSQL
-- **JWT**: JWT (JSON Web Token) is used to securely transmit information between parties as a JSON object, often for authentication and authorization
+- **JWT**: JWT (JSON Web Token) is used to securely transmit information between parties as a JSON object, for authentication and authorization
 - **Bcrypt**: Bcryptjs is used to hash passwords securely and manage password verification in the project
 - **CORS**: CORS manages cross-origin requests by specifying which domains are permitted to access resources on the server
 - **pg**: pg is used to interact with PostgreSQL databases, allowing for querying and managing data within your project